TheDoctorRAB/latex-templates/acronyms/README.md

 Put in .bashrc -

-export ACRONYM="$HOME/github/latex-templates/acronyms"
+export ACRONYM="$HOME/path/to/acronyms-file/"

-or wherever the acronym.tex file is stored
+wherever the acronym.tex file is stored

-Then in the .tex file, just add \input
+Then in the .tex file, just add \input{$ACRONYM/acronyms}